Music of Arkansas: State songs

-The reason for two of the official state songs is a copyright dispute.
+Two of the official state songs are because of a copyright dispute.
 "Arkansas" was published in 1916 by the Central Music Company, written by Eva Ware Barnett and Will M. Ramsey (though state law only credits Mrs. Barnett).
 It became the official song on January 12, 1917.
 Until either 1945 or 1949, "Arkansas" was the only official song in Arkansas.
 At that time, there was a copyright dispute and the state adopted "The Arkansas Traveler" as the official song, a situation that remained unchanged until 1963.
 In that year, the copyright dispute was resolved and "Arkansas" became official again, until 1987, when it was changed to the official state anthem.
 In that year, "Arkansas (You Run Deep In Me)" and "Oh, Arkansas" were officially designated state songs as well, and "The Arkansas Traveler" was designated the official state historical song.

 Arkansas politicians and music

 Two Arkansas politicians have been noted for mixing music with their campaigns for the presidency.
 Bill Clinton, attorney general and 50th and 52nd governor of the state and later president, played the saxophone, famously performing "Heartbreak Hotel" on The Arsenio Hall Show during the 1992 presidential election.
 Mike Huckabee, 54th governor, plays the bass guitar, and his campaign in the 2008 presidential election has prominently featured cover song performances by his band Capitol Offense.